ralismark/ralismark.github.io/site/posts/DRAFT-fortune.md

 <!--TODO get quotes-->

-{% include admonition verb="aside" %}
+.. admonition:: aside

-> Within Debian, I only ended up going digging for the history of the fortune-mod package, and not the original fortune.
+	Within Debian, I only ended up going digging for the history of the fortune-mod package, and not the original fortune.
-> The former only goes up to the origin of that name -- Amy's "9510" version.
+	The former only goes up to the origin of that name -- Amy's "9510" version.
-> The history of the latter likely goes earlier, so I'll fill it in if I get around to it.
+	The history of the latter likely goes earlier, so I'll fill it in if I get around to it.

 In the 7 or so years since Dennis's version, fortune-mod would switch versioning schemes again to be Y2K-compatible, and grow several more features.
 Primarily, this was adding support for UTF-8 and some basic internationalisation capability, which were apparently ["one of the most requested features for fortune-mod"](https://web.archive.org/web/20070704161840/http://www.redellipse.net/code/fortune).